 The use of PCE among industries, such as dry-cleaning, has gone down over the past 35 or so years.
 Because of this, levels of PCE in air measurements have been dropping.
 Also, newer dry-cleaning machines and practices have greatly lowered worker exposure to PCE.

 Products with PCE should be used outside whenever possible.
-If you are using products with PCE inside the house, open doors and windows and turn on fans to bring in fresh air.
+If you are using products with PCE inside the house, open doors and windows, and turn on fans to bring in fresh air.
 Air out items that have been dry cleaned with PCE before bringing them into the house or before you wear them.

 If you work with PCE or other chemicals, make sure that you use all recommended protective gear as outlined by the product’s safety data sheet (SDS).
-Employers should provide the proper safety gear and SDS.
+Employers should provide proper safety gear and SDS.
 Always follow the directions outlined in the SDS on how to store, use, and clean up the products you use.

 Does the level of exposure (high versus low) to PCE matter?

 Like other chemical exposures, the amount (level) and duration (time) are important in thinking about the chance for health problems.
 In general, ongoing exposure through a work setting would be expected to give a higher total exposure than an occasional household exposure.
-Smell is not a good measure of the level of exposure for chemicals.
+Smell is not a good measure of the level of exposure to chemicals.
 If someone becomes very ill from a chemical exposure, this may signal higher exposure.

 What are the side effects of PCE exposure?

-The effects of PCE depend on how often and for how long people are exposed.
+The effects of PCE depend on how often and how long people are exposed.
 People exposed to high amounts of PCE might have drowsiness, dizziness and nausea.
 They may also have headaches, confusion, or itching of the eyes, throat, and nose.
-If PCE is on the skin, it could cause dryness, redness and/or blistering.
+If PCE is on the skin, it could cause dryness, redness, and/or blistering.

 Can exposure to PCE make it harder for me to get pregnant?

 It is not known if exposure to PCE alone would make it harder to get pregnant.
 Studies from the 1970s to the 1990s did not agree if it would take longer to get pregnant after exposure to PCE from working at a dry-cleaning business.
-Available studies did not measure the person’s actual level of exposure to PCE.
+Available studies did not measure the women’s actual level of exposure to PCE.

 Can exposure to PCE increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
 Some, but not all, studies from the 1970s to the 1990s suggested that long-term exposure to high levels of PCE at work might increase the chance of miscarriage.
-Currently, dry-cleaning machines are better at reducing a worker’s exposure to PCE.
+Currently, dry-cleaning machines are better at reducing worker exposure to PCE.
 This means high level exposure would be unlikely in dry-cleaning workplaces that follow proper use and storage of PCE.
 General exposure to background levels is unlikely to increase the chance of miscarriage.

 Can exposure to PCE increase the chance of birth defects?